 A green or blue-green reduction fired glaze that has been stained using iron oxide.
 Celadons were first developed by the ancient Chinese.
 The celadons that potters are accustomed to firing today are glossy transparent whereas the ancient versions were more waxy and opaque.
 Thus there is dispute among practitioners and purists about what exactly a celadon really should be or what glaze can truly be labelled 'Celadons'.
 There are many books and webpages on the subject.

-Close-up of cone 10R celadon bubbles suspended in the glass.
-This is happening because this glaze lacks flux.
+This is happening because this glaze lacks flux and is not fluid enough to enable their migration.
 In the upper half they are more evident (double thickness).

 This reduction celadon is crazing.
 Why?
 High feldspar.
 Feldspar supplies the oxides K2O and Na2O, they contribute to brilliant gloss and great color (at all temperatures) but the price is very high thermal expansion.
 Any glaze having 40% or more feldspar should turn on a red light!
 Thousands of recipes being traded online are high-feldspar, some more than 50%!
 There are ways to tolerate the high expansion of KNaO, but the vast majority are crazing on all but high quartz bodies.
 Crazing is a plague for potters.
 Ware strength suffers dramatically, pieces leak, the glaze harbours bacteria, crazing invites customers to return pieces.
 The fix: A transparent base that fits your ware.
 Add colorants and opacifiers to that.
 Another fix: substitute some of the KNaO for a lower expansion flux (like MgO, SrO, CaO, Li2O) and add as much SiO2 and Al2O3 as the glaze will take (using glaze chemistry software).